 How should I take Belviq?

 Take Belviq exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take Belviq with or without food.

 You should lose at least 5% of your starting weight during the first 12 weeks of taking Belviq and eating a low calorie diet.
-Tell your doctor if you do not lose at least 5% of your starting weight after taking the medication for 12 weeks.
+Call your doctor if you do not lose at least 5% of your starting weight after taking the medicine for 12 weeks.

 Belviq is only part of a complete program of treatment that also includes diet, exercise, weight control, and possibly testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.

 Do not share Belviq with another person.
 Keep the medication in a place where others cannot get to it.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
 You should be aware if anyone is using it improperly or without a prescription.